tmacharia/tmacharia.github.io/docs/_posts/2021-09-14-measure-what-matters-by-john-doerr.md

 "..I tried to be thoughtful and systematic and not too emotional, and I think that helped."
 Google is propelled by our moonshot culture. "..Whenever we invent something new at Google, we're always thinking: How can we scale it to a billion?"
 That number can seem very abstract.
 But when you set a measurable objective for the year and chunk the problem, quarter by quarter, monshots become doable.
+### 14. Stretch: The YouTube Story, pg 154
+> **Susan Wojcicki** *CEO*

+> **Cristos Goodrow** *Vice President of Engineering*

+...and once you break, it's not easy to reaccelerate.

+Susan had risen to Senior VP of advertising and commerce, where she reimagined AdWords and envisioned a new way to monetize the web with AdSense.

+In long OKR meetings, Larry would empasize on things he cared about, and also vent frustrations...
+He'd say, "Tell me your speed now."
+And then: "Why can't you cut that in half?"

+Company rule for product development: Make it fast.

+**Cristos Goodrow:**
+Engineers struggle with goal setting in two big ways.
+They hate crossing off anything they think is a good idea, and they habitually underestimate how long it takes to get things done.

+As Microsoft CEO Satya Nadella has pointed out: In a world where computing power is nearly limitless, "the true scarce commodity is increasingly human attention."
+Our true currency wasn't views or clicks--it was watch time.
+The logic was undeniable.
+Youtube needed a new core metric.

+Youtube had a mega stretch goal of reaching 1 billion hours of watch time per day by 2016.
+By Feb 2014, when Susan joined, it was nearly a third of the way through.
+In 2007, this was when google introduced AdSense to monetize the whole web.

+**Susan:**
+Aspirational goals can prompt a reset for the entire org.
+In our case, it inspired infrastructure initiatives throughout Youtube.
+People started saying, "If we're going to be *that* big, maybe we need to redesign our architecture.
+Maybe we need to redesign our storage."
+It became a prod for the whole company to better prepare for the future.
+Everybody started thinking bigger.

 <!--
 > I'd recommend John's book for anyone interested in becoming a better manager